gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 --- abstract

-This document describes a method to request and provision keying material in group communication scenarios where the group communication is based on CoAP and secured with Object Security for Constrained RESTful Environments (OSCORE).
-The proposed method delegates the authentication and authorization of new client nodes that join an OSCORE group through a Group Manager server.
-This approach builds on the ACE framework for Authentication and Authorization, and leverages protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
+This specification defines an application profile of the ACE framework for Authentication and Authorization, to request and provision keying material in group communication scenarios that are based on CoAP and secured with Group Object Security for Constrained RESTful Environments (OSCORE).
+This application profile delegates the authentication and authorization of Clients that join an OSCORE group through a Resource Server acting as Group Manager for that group.
+This application profile leverages protocol-specific transport profiles of ACE to achieve communication security, server authentication and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 access token.

 --- middle